EddyShen0/DevWeb/Final/proposal.md

 Card game Balatro could also be a good reference with its animation and process of cards.

+I wonder if its okay for me to do another tarot card website since there is already one.

 ## Skills to use
 - animation
 - API fetch